Your Guide to the Best Marathon Ever

-Marblehead native Shalane Flanagan will get her shot at redemption when she runs the 2014 marathon.
+In 2014, Marblehead native Shalane Flanagan will get one more shot at redemption.

 See how long it took your favorite B-listers to conquer Boylston Street in recent years.

-Runners whose shoes were featured on our May 2013 cover talk training, memories, and what the marathon means to them today.
+Runners whose shoes were featured on our May 2013 cover talk training, memories, and what the marathon means to them one year later.

 Browse notable sights along the route.